SolomonSklash/chomp-scan/README.md

 #### Misc.
 * altdns-words.txt - 240 words - Used for creating domain permutations for [masscan](https://github.com/robertdavidgraham/masscan) to resolve.
 Borrowed from [altdns](https://github.com/infosec-au/altdns/blob/master/words.txt).
 * interesting.txt - 42 words - A list I created of potentially interesting words appearing in domain names.
-Provide your own intersting words list with the `-X` flag.
+Provide your own interesting words list with the `-X` flag.

 ### Usage
 Chomp Scan always runs subdomain enumeration, thus a domain is required via the `-u` flag.
 The domain should not contain a scheme, e.g. http:// or https://.
 A wordlist is optional, and if one is not provided the built-in short list (20k words) is used.